My Peruvian Hot Chocolate is rich and creamy with hints of cinnamon and cloves. Traditionally served with a slice of Panettone. Funny story included!

 - 2 (12 ounce) cans evaporated milk

-Whisk dry ingredients together in medium saucepan then slowly whisk in water.
+- Whisk dry ingredients together in a medium saucepan then slowly whisk in water.